SAP-samples/teched2023-XP160/exercises/exercise1/README.md

 When asked, if you really want to execute the plan, you should confirm by typing `yes` and hit the `return` key.

-Once the script is finished successfully, **you should see the created private link instance in your subaccount**.
+Once the script is finished successfully, you should see the created private link instance in your subaccount.

 ![Screenshot of SAP Cockpit instance overview with the private Link service](/exercises/exercise1/images/01_01_04.png)

 ## Exercise 1.2: Create service key for private link

 As a next step in the setup, you must create a service key for the private link service.
-Xou cretaed the service in the Cloud Foundry environment, so you must now also create the service key using the Terraform Provider for Cloud Foundry i.e. the resource [cloudfoundry_service_key](https://registry.terraform.io/providers/cloudfoundry-community/cloudfoundry/latest/docs/resources/service_key).
+Xou created the service in the Cloud Foundry environment, so you must now also create the service key using the Terraform Provider for Cloud Foundry i.e. the resource [cloudfoundry_service_key](https://registry.terraform.io/providers/cloudfoundry-community/cloudfoundry/latest/docs/resources/service_key).
 Include the creation of the resource in the `main.tf` file after the creation of the service instance of the private link service:

 ```terraform
 # ------------------------------------------------------------------------------------------------------